 The Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland while deferring the commencement of previously-approved U.S. Phase I clinical study with L-DOS47.
-The Company has since received approval for a new Phase I study from the FDA but, as of the date of this Management's Discussion and Analysis of Financial Condition and Results of Operations, the Company does not have sufficient cash resources to see either the remainder of the European Phase I/II clinical study through to completion or to commence enrolment into the U.S. Phase I clinical study.
+The Company has since received approval for a new Phase I study from the FDA but, as of the date of this Annual Report, the Company does not have sufficient cash resources to see either the remainder of the European Phase I/II clinical study through to completion or to commence enrolment into the U.S. Phase I clinical study.